DocDBrown/BattleshipShellCLIGame/Readme.md

 - When Automated Application Generation and Validation is Complete (fixing minor bugs) Run the game
 - LLMs cant manage stateful shell-script apps without tweaking prompts - minor debugging
-- 22/31 files complete
+- 23/31 files complete
 - Obviously this is full app generation path, not the 'updating templates path' that Loveable use
-- Full production aplication generation with valdiation takes more time than 'using a template app'
+- Full production application generation with valdiation takes more time than 'using a template app'

 ![CI – Lint & Tests](https://github.com/DocDBrown/BattleshipShellCLIGame/actions/workflows/ci.yml/badge.svg?branch=main&event=push)